 Parenting Talks: Empowering Parents, Changing Family Dynamics

-If you’ve ever attended parenting a talk by Andalene Salvesen (a.k.a.
-Super Granny) or Celeste Rushby (qualified Occupational Therapist and Munchkins Coach) you will know it is a life-changing experience.
+If you’ve ever attended a parenting talk by Super Granny Andalene Salvesen (Cape Town, northern suburbs, Dubai and USA), Dr Lené Janse van Rensburg (Dubai), Celeste Rushby (Cape Town, southern suburbs), Charmaine Brooks (Boland) or Timann Esterhuizen (Gauteng and Port Elizabeth), you will know it is a life-changing and empowering experience.
 They are resourceful, yet practical, sympathetic yet down to the point, never beating around the bush when it comes to parenting.

 All of our qualified coaches have been personally mentored by Andalene and have gained a very good idea of what works and what does not when it comes to disciplining ALL types of children with ALL types of temperaments and personalities.
 They have truly seen and heard it all.
 From kicking, screaming, biting and swearing (and that’s the parents), to the “I enjoy time-out” candidates.